 Ph.D.
 Candidate, Department of Recreation, Park, and Tourism Management, Penn State

 I am a Ph.D. candidate at Penn State in the Department of Recreation, Park, and Tourism Management.
 My research focuses on social equity and environmental justice issues related to urban parks and public spaces.
-I will be on the job market for the 2019-2020 cycle.
+I am currently on the job market for the 2019-2020 cycle.

 How do we fund, build, and manage parks equitably?